BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_transitique_MONTRAC/README.md

 	- uncomment the lines 21, 22 and 23 and save
 	- in ~/.../Working_Folder_Montrac/ros_ws/ :
 	- $ catkin_make (a red line should appear which means that the executable have been created)
-	- repeat this step for all the other packages that you have commented (in this ordre :communication, commande_locale and commande)
+	- repeat these steps for each of the packages that have an executable (communication, commande_locale and commande)
+	- Be carreful to add each package one by one, don't copy all the package at once to avoid errors.

 	- if you encounter errors like : no such file or directory #include "automates/Entrees.h" , go to ~/.../Working_Folder_Montrac/ros_ws/devel/include/automates (for this file), copy Entrees.h and paste it in the folder "src" of the package that is causing problem
 	- then in every programme of the package, every time you find #include "automates/Entrees.h" replace it by #include "Entrees.h"

- 	- if you have another of this errors, you can find all the files.h that you will need in ~/.../Working_Folder_Montrac/ros_ws/devel/include/
+ 	- if you have another of this errors, you can find all the files.h that you need in ~/.../Working_Folder_Montrac/ros_ws/devel/include/